 Variant, the former owner of Magento released the first Magento public beta version on August 31, 2007.
-From then, it has grown continually and has become one of the most popular eCommerce platforms.
+Since then, it has grown continually and has become one of the most popular eCommerce platforms.
 In February 2011, eBay bought 49% ownership share of the company and later sold it to private equity investors which turned this eCommerce platform into $700 million in total value.
 In May 2018 it was announced that Magento would be acquired by Adobe for $1.68 billion to integrate it into Adobe Experience Cloud.

 Currently, Magento ranks 8th among all websites using Open Source technologies on the Entire Internet with over 196,000 live websites.
-Magento is a worldwide trusted brand with huge customers including multinational companies such as Coca Cola, Ford, Fox Connection, and more.
+Magento is a worldwide trusted brand with huge customers including multinational companies such as Coca-Cola, Ford, Fox Connection, and more.

 The introduction of Magento 2.0 in 2015 has brought this open-source eCommerce platform countless improvements.
 Since then, we’ve been continuously witnessing multiple updates from the developer team.
-As of November 2020, the latest version we have is Magento 2.4 with some notable changes such as 2FA (Two Factor Authentication) enabled by default, PHP 7.4 support (tested), new Elasticsearch 7X, MySQL 8.0, deprecation and complete removal of the Web Set-Up Wizard.
+As of November 2020, the latest version we have is Magento 2.4 with some notable changes such as 2FA (Two Factor Authentication) enabled by default, PHP 7.4 support (tested), new Elasticsearch 7X, MySQL 8.0, deprecation, and complete removal of the Web Set-Up Wizard.

 However, it seems to be risky for your website if you decide to update to Magento 2.4 right away.
-Magento is well known for its bugs in early releases of each version.
+Magento is well known for its bugs in the early releases of each version.
 A smart move for you could be to wait until the 2.4.1 or 2.4.2 version when the majority of bugs are fixed in order to utilize the full potential of the platform.